 1. The state government: - a.
 Provide state tax incentives for ethanol reformulated fuels to match federal tax incentives. ('21) - b.
 Provide tax incentives to businesses, industries, governments, homeowners and non-profit organizations who convert their furnaces and equipment to natural gas. ('21) - c.
 Provide tax credits for conversion of farm trucks and equipment to run on compressed natural gas. ('21) - d.
-Provide tax credits for farmers to host community energy generation projects, so long as landowners receive the majority share of compensation for available energy, despite any community, financial or other input. ('21)
+Provide tax credits for farmers to host community energy generation projects, so long as landowners receive the majority share of compensation for available energy, despite any community, financial or other input. ('21) - e.

-- e.
 Provide tax credits for agricultural and other businesses that implement the use of any renewable sources of energy in their operations, including: - i.
 Geo Thermal; - ii.
 Methane digesters, farm or sewage plants; - iii.
 Wood; - iv.
 Biodiesel fuel; - v.
 Solar. ('21) - f.
 Establish a loan guarantee program for renewable liquid fuels projects at the rate of \$2 per gallon of annual production. ('21) - g.
 Work to implement the production of ethanol from whey. ('21) - h.
-Research to find ways of making co-products of alternative fuels into edible food products. ('21)

-2. Nuclear power plants be eligible to receive alternative energy credits. ('21)

-3. Companies who lease land for solar and wind energy projects be required to pay decommissioned bonds that cover all of the disposal costs for equipment once it is no longer useful or operational. ('21)

-4. Pennsylvania close its borders to outside Solar Renewable Energy Credits and raise the solar requirements. ('21)

-5. Solar projects be placed on marginal or non-prime farmland by providing economic and tax incentives to developers and landowners. ('21)

-6. Utility scale solar projects not be allowed on productive Class 1 and Class 2 Pennsylvania farmland. ('21)

-7. Solar panels should be encouraged for installation on existing or new structures.
-Large solar panel projects 1MW systems or larger should be regulated as a commercial industry to preserve open space and agricultural land. ('22)

-8. Eliminating state funding for solar projects producing electricity for the grid unless placed on existing structures. ('21)
+Research to find ways of making co-products of alternative fuels into edible food products. ('21) 2.
+Nuclear power plants be eligible to receive alternative energy credits. ('21) 3.
+Companies who lease or buy land for solar and wind energy projects be required to pay decommissioned bonds that cover all of the costs to restore land to its original condition and disposal costs for equipment once it is no longer useful or operational.
+Said bond to be held by an independent third party. ('24) 4.
+Pennsylvania close its borders to outside Solar Renewable Energy Credits and raise the solar requirements. ('21) 5.
+A fee on commercial solar farms that would go into the PA Agricultural Land Preservation Fund to provide more funding for farmland preservation. ('23) 6.
+Solar projects be placed on marginal or non-prime farmland by providing economic and tax incentives to developers and landowners. ('21) 7.
+Utility scale solar projects not be allowed on productive Class 1, Class 2, and Class 3 Pennsylvania farmland. ('23) 8.
+Solar panels should be encouraged for installation on existing or new structures.
+Large solar panel projects 1MW systems or larger should be regulated as a commercial industry to preserve open space and agricultural land. ('22) 9.
+Solar panels be placed on new warehouses of at least 100,000 square feet where construction permits have not been declared completed by the enforcing agency.
+For existing warehouses, we recommend providing 40% tax credits on their corporate business tax. ('23) 10.
+Pennsylvania legalize community solar facilities. ('23) 11.
+Eliminating state funding for solar projects producing electricity for the grid unless placed on existing structures. ('21)